-- (iii) we will document the design, implementation and results of our effectiveness review, and any corrective action implemented; and - (iv) the results of our annual Compliance Program review will be shared with the chief executive, senior management, Compliance Committee and the governing body. - Excluded Provider Checks.
-In accordance with the requirements of 18 NYCRR § 515.5 and 18 NYCRR § 521-1.4 (g)(3), we will confirm the identity, and determine the exclusion status, of Affected Individuals.
+- (iii) we will document the design, implementation and results of our effectiveness review, and any corrective action implemented; and - (iv) the results of our annual Compliance Program review will be shared with the chief executive, senior management, Compliance Committee and the governing body. - § 515.5 and 18 NYCRR § 521-1.4 (g)(3), we will confirm the identity, and determine the exclusion status, of Affected Individuals.
 Specifically, in determining the exclusion status of a person, we will review, at a minimum, the following databases at least every thirty (30) days: (a) the OMIG Exclusion List; (b) the OIG's List of Excluded Individuals and Entities; and (c) the General Services Administration's System for Awards Management.
 The results of these checks will be promptly shared with the Compliance Officer and appropriate compliance personnel.
 Further, we require our Contractors to perform these checks as well.